hypermodules/hyperamp/readme.md

 Experimental desktop audio player and library.

-Work in progress.
+**:warning: This is pre-alpha! :warning:**

-**:warning: This is pre-alpha! :warning:️**
+Only worth checking out or forking if you want to contribute to development!

-Only worth forking if you want to contribute to development!
+## Install

-This project adheres to the [Module Utopia Contract](http://module.party) for installing, testing, and running the program:
+This project adheres to the [Contract of the Module United Nations](http://module.party).

 ```
 npm install